-For this project you will be creating a paper prototype of an app to help a classmate learn something new.
-You should already have interviewed your classmate and identified a barrier to their learning.
-You'll need to create an app that helps them overcome this barrier.
+For this project you will be creating a paper prototype of an app to help a user address a need or interest.
+You have already chosen a user and identified a barrier or opportunity you would like to address.
+You will be prototyping an app that helps them overcome this barrier or that expands on this opportunity.
 Feel free to try creative new approaches to the problem you've identified, but whatever you decide to design, make sure you are empathizing with the needs of your user.